News Archive 2021

 Biologists study autumn phenology of herbaceous plants › more

-26.01.2021 | Media Release, iDiv Members, TOP NEWS
+26.01.2021 | iDiv Members, Media Release, TOP NEWS

 High density of street trees in cities (like here in Leipzig City centre) may help to improve mental health as well as local climate, air quality and species richness.
 (Picture: Philipp Kirschner)